jonesdy99/recipeapp/README.md

-# Recipe Galore
+# React Recipes
-<p>Recipe Galore is a simple application built in React that demostrates concepts such as the Spoonacular API.
+<p>React Recipes is a simple application built in React that demostrates concepts such as the Spoonacular API.
 Users have the option to choose from a variety of cusine types.
 Such as American, Italian, Thai, and Korean.
 Users can alos search for any recipes they might like and look at a popular page.
 This app also shows users intructions and ingredient amounts for each individual recipe. </p>

 ## Technologies Used: